piepworks/blaze-starter/README.md

 # Codename: _[Hippocampus](https://en.wikipedia.org/wiki/Hippocampus_(mythology))_

+## 🔥.🐴

+## Get your next [Django](https://www.djangoproject.com/start/overview/) project out the starting gate in a hurry!

 From the makers of [Cassette Nest](https://cassettenest.com) and [Lists of Books](https://listsofbooks.com).
-We’ve distilled what we’ve learned into an easy-to-use Django starter project that’ll set you up for success!
+We’ve distilled what we’ve learned into an easy-to-use starter project that’ll set you up for success!

 <details>
   <summary role="button" class="primary"><del>Batteries</del> <u>Reins and Saddle</u> included!</summary>